thomastraum/ghost/structure.md

 **priorities**

-Camera movement
-> move in and out to preset positions
-> FOV of cam

 Set it up in the space
 > weird particle blob in the center > gldepthtest

-Work look of particles and scene
-> Test if the stage needs to be bigger
->

 Rigid body collision
 > create big demo collider particle